 This post and the photos within it may contain affiliate links.
 If you purchase something through the link, I may receive a commission at no extra charge to you.

-However, there are some people who struggle with lucid dreaming.
+However, there are some people who struggle with it and they can’t experience a lucid dream.

-Struggling and not knowing where and how to start, what to practice first, which are the crucial essentials and why they are so important.
+It can be that you don’t know how to start, what to practice first, how to stay consistent, which are the crucial lucid dream essentials and why they are so important.

 ADA or All Day Awareness means staying alert throughout the day which increases the possibility of a lucid dream.